-It also led to the imposition of a new burden on the peasantry-the burden of indebtedness.
-According to the figures collected for the Banking Committee of 1951 the total agrarian indebtedness of Travancore was Rs.
+It has also led to the imposition of a new burden on the peasantry-the burden of indebtedness.

+According to the figures collected for the Banking Committee of 1951, the total agrarian indebtedness of Travancore is Rs.
 20 to 25 crores.
 This would mean that a minimum of Rs.
 3 crores (being calculated at 15 per cent on Rs.
-20 crores) goes every year to the money-lender as interest: this out of a total value of agricultural produce of Rs.
-10.5 crores works out to 1/3 of the gross agricultural produce.
-In reality, however, it is far more; the rate of 15 per cent of interest is an under-estimate.
+20 crores) goes every year to the moneylender as interest; this out of a total value of agricultural produce of Rs.
+101⁄2 crores works out to 1/3 of the gross agricultural produce.
+In reality, however, it is far more than this, since the rate of 15 per cent of interest is an under-estimate rather than an over-estimate.

 No such figures are available for either Cochin or Malabar.
-But it was calculated in one of the Minutes of Dissent to the 1940 Malabar Tenancy Committee's Report that the agrarian indebtedness of Malabar would be about Rs.
+But it was calculated in one of the Minutes of Dissent to the 1940 Malabar Tenancy Committe's Report, that the agrarian indebtedness of Malabar would be about Rs.
 15 crores.
-Interest on this at 15 per cent will amount to Rs.
-2.25 crores.
+Interest on this at 15 per cent will amount to Rs. $2\frac{1}{4}$ crores.
 This works out to more than 25 per cent of the value of a year's agricultural produce (Rs.
 7 crores).

-The 1936 survey into the conditions of some villages in Cochin showed that the total value of land in seven villages (at market rates) was Rs.
-40,59,704, while the debts secured on those lands alone (i.e., excluding amounts borrowed by peasants on documents with no security on lands) came to Rs.8.00,903.
-In other words, 20 per cent of the total value of land in these villages is the liability of these lands to the money-lender.
+The 1936 Survey into the conditions of some villages in Cochin showed that the total value of land in 7 villages (at market rates) was Rs.
+40,59,704 while the debts secured on those lands alone (i. e. excluding loans borrowed by peasants on documents with no security on lands) came to Rs.
+8,00,903.
+In other words, 20 per cent of the total value of land in these villages is the liability of these lands to the moneylender.

 All these figures lead us to a reasonable assumption that no less than 30 per cent of a year's agricultural produce is the tribute levied by the usurer on the land.
-Part of it may be drawn from the share which the landlord collects by way of rent and may not, therefore, be a direct burden on the cultivator, but part is certainly an additional burden (over and above the landlord's rent) on the peasant.
-It is significant that, in Travancore where the share of the landlord is comparatively less, almost five times the amount collected by the landlord is collected by the money-lender (rent is Rs.
+Part of it may be drawn from the share which the landlord collects by way of rent and may not therefore be a direct burden on the cultivator, but part is certainly an additional burden (over and above the landlord's rent) on the peasant.
+It is significant that, in Travancore where the share of the landlord is comparatively less, almost five times the amount collected by the landlord is collected by the moneylender (rent is Rs.
 117 lakhs, interest is over Rs.
-3 crores.)
+3 crores).

-An extremely significant development that took place in the period of British rule was the transformation of the jenmis from a real ruling class to a class of rent-receiver-parasites in every sense of the term.
+An extremely significant development that took place in the period of British rule was the transformation of the jennis from a real ruling class to a class of rent receivers-parasites in every sense of the term.

-We saw in an earlier chapter that the jennis of pre-British days were an organic part of the then-prevailing socio-political set-up.
-The state machinery of those days was based on the social order whose foundation lay in the ownership, as proprietor, of certain patches of land-each of the Rajas, Desavazhis, Naduvazhis, etc., having his own lands, a fixed proportion of the produce of which was paid as his share.
-It was because of this system of payment in kind in the form of a share of the agricultural produce that Kerala, up to the period of Tipu Sultan, had not heard of the custom of the government levying land revenue.
+We have seen in an earlier chapter that the jennis of pre-British days were an organic part of the then prevailing sociopolitical set-up.
+The state machinery of those days was based on the social order whose foundation lay in the ownership, as proprietor, of certain patches of land-each of the Rajas, Desavazhis, Naduvazhis, etc., having his own lands, a fixed share of the produce of which was paid as his share.
+It was because of this system of payment in kind in the form of a share of the agricultural produce that Kerala upto the period of Tippu Sultan had not heard of the custom of the government levying land revenue.